About Southern Cross

 January: Initial 200Gbps of Ciena upgrade is commissioned using 40Gbps technology.

-March: Additional 200Gbps of Ciena upgrade is commissioned using 40Gbps technology, with the remaining 400Gbps using 100Gbps technology due by December.
+March: Additional 200Gbps of Ciena upgrade is commissioned using 40Gbps technology.

 April: Southern Cross reconfirms commitment to Australian Research Sponsorship, as Southern Cross and AARNet extend their successful SX TransPORT partnership, and Southern Cross increases the capacity sponsorship to dual 40Gbps circuits.